 Interestingly, as reported in an early edition of The Mechanics’ Magazine, Honoré Baudre, a Frenchman, also created a “Silex Piano”, but this was back in the 1850/60s.
 Certain rocks when struck produce a sustained note of a fixed frequency and of remarkable clarity.
 Listen to an example of this here.

 Baudre, who was also an accomplished musician spent more than 30 years (from 1852 to 1883) collecting flints from the chalky soils of Haute Marne, Périgord, Nord, Eure and the Paris Basin (all regions of France).
-His definitive set comprising 26 perfectly tuned stones provide a range of two octaves.
+His definitive set comprising 26 perfectly tuned stones provides a range of two octaves.

 These were suspended horizontally on a row of wires.
 A soundboard was positioned just below the flints, and the stones struck by two smaller hand-held flints.